This post may contain affiliate links. Please read our disclosure policy.

 Boiled Potatoes don’t get nearly enough attention.
-Often under-cooked and under-seasoned, it’s easy to dismiss such an underwhelming side dish and trade it for something a little more flavorful.
+Often under-cooked and under-seasoned, it’s easy to dismiss such an underwhelming side dish.
 What if I told you it didn’t have to be this way?
 That you could have creamy, perfectly-cooked boiled potatoes smothered in garlic and butter ready and on the table in just 30 minutes.

 Today I’m sharing my favorite Garlic Butter Boiled Potatoes Recipe, including how to boil potatoes perfectly every time.